CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode.md

     <tr class="odd">
     <td><p>bridge-stp</p></td>
     <td><p>Enables spanning tree protocol on this bridge.
 The default spanning tree mode is Per VLAN Rapid Spanning Tree Protocol (PVRST).</p>
-    <p>For more information on spanning-tree configurations see the configuration section: <a href="/version/cumulus-linux-377/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree">Spanning Tree and Rapid Spanning Tree</a>.</p></td>
+    <p>For more information on spanning-tree configurations see the configuration section: <a href="/cumulus-linux/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree">Spanning Tree and Rapid Spanning Tree</a>.</p></td>
     <td><p>off</p></td>
     </tr>
     </tbody>
     </table>

     {{%notice note%}}

-    The name of the bridge must be:

-      - Compliant with Linux interface naming conventions.

-      - Unique within the switch.
+The name of the bridge must be compliant with Linux interface naming conventions and unique within the switch.

     {{%/notice%}}

     {{%notice warning%}}

-    Do not try to bridge the management port, eth0, with any switch ports (like swp0, swp1, and so forth).
+Do not try to bridge the management port, eth0, with any switch
+    ports (like swp0, swp1, and so forth).
 For example, if you created a bridge with eth0 and swp1, it will **not** work.

     {{%/notice%}}

 3. Reload the network configuration using the `ifreload` command:

         cumulus@switch:~$ sudo ifreload -a

 {{%notice info%}}